aif-software/v2c-protocol-benchmark/README.md

 ##### 4. Protocol-specific config

 - Before being able to deploy the protocol to the cloud, the image must be made available.
-This can be done by deploying the protocols' dockerfile (found in server/protocol_setups/protocol) to any image repository (e.g., Rahti's ImageStream, or DockerHub)
+This can be done by deploying the protocols' dockerfile (found in server/protocol_setups/protocol) to any image repository (e.g., Rahti's (ImageStream)[https://docs.csc.fi/cloud/rahti/images/Using_Rahti_integrated_registry/], or DockerHub)
 - The protocols' deployment YAML file (e.g., [logger.yaml](server/protocol_setups/mqtt/logger.yaml)) must then be modified to use that deployed image.
 - Also in the protocols' deployment files, fill the values for
   - image